Driving in Mexico: All you Need to Know

 Police

 Yes, indeed!
 Sad but true.
-It is known that the local police loves to stop you and make something up so that you feel forced to offer them a bribe.
+The local police love to stop you and make something up so that you feel forced to offer them a bribe.

-Unfortunately, it’s most of the time true.
-I personally don’t like to encourage this unethical practice, and all the time I was stopped for any reason (good reasons I admit), I managed not to pay anything, or I just paid for my ticket.
+Unfortunately, it’s usually true.
+I personally don’t like to encourage this unethical practice, and every time I was stopped for any reason (good reasons, I admit), I managed not to pay anything, or I just paid for my ticket.

-However, I have heard of stories where it was inevitable and I understand that sometimes we have to give up on our principles just for the sake of peace.
+However, I have heard of stories where it was inevitable, and I understand that sometimes we have to give up on our principles just for peace.

-This practice is most common in Cancun and along the Riviera Maya mainly, but if you wish to explore Yucatan and Campeche, there is another mindset over there and a very different attitude.
+This practice is most common in Cancun and along the Riviera Maya, but if you wish to explore Yucatan and Campeche, you will encounter a different mindset and a very different attitude.

 Observe the speed limits

-There are many police checkpoints, especially along with the “Carretera Federal”, the federal road that connects Cancun with Tulum and Bacalar, and all over the country.
+There are many police checkpoints, especially along the “Carretera Federal,” the federal road connecting Cancun with Tulum and Bacalar and all over the country.
 You will see them and just need to slow down.
-Sometimes they ask you to pull off and check your documents, that’s it.
+Sometimes, they ask you to pull off and check your documents—that’s it.

 Wear the seat belt